 Syd Nathan was an old-school music-business entrepreneur who launched the careers of James Brown, Hank Ballard and other R&B greats on his King Records label and its affiliates.
 A frustrated musician who yearned to be a jazz drummer, he instead transformed the musical landscape with his King Records Company.
 He went from owning a record store in downtown Cincinnati in the late Thirties to launching his own recording studio and label in the Forties.
 Over the next quarter century, King, Federal, DeLuxe and other Nathan-owned labels issued nearly 500 hit singles in a cross-section of genres.

-Nathan set up shop in an old icehouse on Brewster Avenue in Cincinnati.
-The first records on the King label appeared in 1943.
+In 1943, with financial assistance from his family and friend, Nathan started King Records in an old icehouse on Brewster Avenue in Cincinnati.
+The first records on the King label appeared that year.
 He aimed to reach otherwise untapped niche markets, providing country-music records to whites who’d relocated to the Midwest from Appalachia and rhythm & blues records to black urban dwellers who’d moved up from the South.
 In the process of working with black R&B and white country artists, Nathan helped effect a cross-pollination of the two worlds, thereby helping lay the groundwork for the musical hybrid known as rock and roll.
 The record labels launched or acquired by Nathan included King, Queen, DeLuxe, Federal, Glory, Bethlehem, Audio Lab and Beltone.